jamesthe500/AED-MSP/README.md

 After cloning this repository, install dependencies with `npm install`.
 Afterwards, to build the front end assets, make sure Grunt is installed globally (`npm i -g grunt`).
 Run `grunt` to build the static assets to `server/public`.

+Install pm2 (a node process manager) globally with `npm i -g pm2`.
+This will allow your app to restart automatically when files are changed.
 Now, to start the application, run `npm start`.

+# Heroku

+To deploy the application, create an account on [heroku](http://heroku.com).
+Configure your ssh key in Account Settings.